 “We are individuals that process things differently, that in return could cause someone to have social anxiety.
 For example, a person who was a witness of a violent act, or someone who has experienced a very bad divorce, could be triggered to develop social anxiety,” he said.

 “The good news is this: I believe prognosis is very good for these people.
 It’s very tangible, we identity it, and we work on it.
-We have innovative ways to work on recovery and healing, such as cognitive behavioral therapy, guided meditation, clinical hypnosis, and bio-chemical brain stimulation,” he added.
+We have innovative ways to work on recovery and healing, such as cognitive behavioral therapy, guided meditation, clinical hypnotherapy, and bio-chemical brain stimulation,” he added.

 The face of anxiety

 (Editor’s note: The source for this story requested anonymity).

 “Peter” is a former combat veteran who was deployed to the Gulf and Iraq wars and is a client of DRN Counseling and Consulting Services in Utica.

 His post-traumatic stress disorder began in April 2016.